Company Spotlight: Freeport-McMoRan

 • Two copper mines in South America, the Cerro Verde operation in Peru and El Abra in Chile.
 The Cerro Verde mine also produces molybdenum concentrate and silver.
 According to the company, Cerro Verde’s expanded operations benefit from its large-scale, long-lived reserves and cost efficiencies and have continued to perform well.

-Among the company’s copper reserves in each of these areas of the world, Indonesia holds 30% of the company’s copper deposits that have been discovered, evaluated, and assessed to be profitable while North America holds 40% and South America possesses 30%.
+The company’s copper reserves are geographically diverse.
+Indonesia represents about 28% of the company’s copper deposits while North America holds 44% and South America possesses 28%.

 Investment Summary